pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 ![The app now running in the DigitalOcean cloud](./deployed.png)

-You should also be able to explore your shiny new app in the DigitalOcean Console, with all three of its components (and their logs) now represented:
+You should also be able to explore your shiny new grocery-list app in the DigitalOcean Console, with all three of its components (and their build-time and runtime logs!) now represented:

 ![The grocery-list app and its components in the DigitalOcean console](./in-the-console.png)